 There are a few ways to serve Aloo Poha:

-- A squeeze of lemon juice and a side of achaar is delicious.
+✓ A side of achaar is delicious.

 Frequently Asked Questions